 - additional black refuse bins that we didn't authorise

 If we didn't collect your rubbish for any of these reasons, we won't offer you an alternative collection.
 You will need to make sure your bins are put out correctly for your next scheduled collection date so we can empty them.
 If the bins were too heavy, you will need to remove items from them to reduce the weight.

 If you put your rubbish out correctly and we still didn't empty your bins, please report a missed bin collection.

-We offer a range of additional collection services to help if you:
+We offer a range of additional services to help if you:

 - find it difficult putting your wheeled bins out for collection with our assisted collection service

 - don't have storage space for wheeled bins with our bag collection service

-- require extra capacity for recycling and waste, you can request waste and recycling containers
+- require new bins or extra capacity for recycling and waste, you can request waste and recycling containers

 In some areas in Aberdeenshire we provide communal bins to dispose of your waste and recycling rather than individual bins.
 If you live in a council flats or a communal dwelling it is likely that you will have communal bins shared with other residents.

 Communal bins can be used to deposit exactly the same materials as individual bins.
 You will have one big black refuse bin and one big blue bin for mixed recycling.
 You will have your individual green food caddy that you take out to the communal area for pick up.
 In some areas we also provide shared big bin for recycling glass.